synthetos/g2/README.md

 The g2core code base is still under development.
 This branch (`edge`) is currently the main branch, and the best branch for testing and development, as Master is way out of date.

 That said, Edge is for the adventurous.
 It is not guaranteed to be stable, but we do our best to achieve this.
-Once this branch has settled out a bit it will be pushed to Master.
+Once edge build 100 has settled out a bit it will be pushed to Master.

-Notes (to be removed from this readme):
-- Get rid of the build instructions and point people at the correct wiki pages
-- Take a pass through those same wiki pages to make sure they are up to date
-- Add a Line Transmission Protocol wiki page - perhaps combined with the G sender information
-- Update Status Codes page - changes to some error responses as well
-- Remove _debug_trap()s_
-- Document Tram command
-- Document temerature control commands (and M100's)
-- Changed JA to JT (removed JA and XJD)
-- Changed EJ to sticky
-- Incorporate Ryan's calibration setting functions
-- edit readme and wiki pages for tinyg --> g2core
-- tg_pytest- ENQ function
-- removed embedded tests (had been disabled for some time)
-- All 4 g38 probes
-- G10 L20 mode
-- Changes to DIs and DOs
-  - mo and po
-  - in, out, adc
-  - fn will change in future releases
-- Hardware platform and version have been changed from numbers to strings

-- Need an overview of the MAJOR changes in edge 101, including:
-  - Multiple board (target) support; Device tree
-  - Motate submodule
-  - Beginnings of new IO system - make the new GPIO design public and invite comment
-  - g2core is official split from TinyG code base
-    - description of g2core project
-    - include NodeJS g2core-api component, but not much more than that

-# Firmware Build 100 ``{fb:100.00}``
+## Firmware Build 100 `{fb:100.00}`
 ### Feature Enhancements
 The fb:100 release is a major change from the fb:089 and earlier branches.
-It represents about a year of development and has many major feature enhancements summarized below .
+It represents about a year of development and has many major feature enhancements summarized below.
 These are described in more detail in the rest of this readme and the linked wiki pages.
+- Broader Gcode support and CNC features
 - Support for 3d printing
-- Broader Gcode support and CNC features
 - Revamped and generalized GPIO system
-- Planner and other operating improvements for high-speed operation
+- Planner enhancements and other operating improvements for high-speed operation

 ### Project Changes
 The project is now called g2core (even if the repo remains g2).
 As of this release the g2core code base is split from the TinyG code base.
-TinyG will continue to be supported for the Xmega 8-bit platform, and some new features will be added, specifically as relates to continued support for CNC milling applications.
-The g2core project will focus on various ARM platforms, as it currently does.
+TinyG will continue to be supported for the Xmega 8-bit platform, and new features will be added, specifically as relates to continued support for CNC milling applications.
+The g2core project will focus on various ARM platforms, as it currently does, and add functions that are not possible in the 8-bit platform.

-In the fb:100 release the Motate hardware abstraction layer has been split into a separate project, and is included in g2core as a git submodule.
+In this release the Motate hardware abstraction layer has been split into a separate project, and is included in g2core as a git submodule.
 This release also provides better support for cross platform / cross target compilation.
 A summary of project changes is provided below, with details in this readme and linked wiki pages.
 - Motate submodule
 - Cross platform / cross target support
-- Multiple processor support - ARM M3, M4, M7
+- Multiple processor support - ARM M3, M4, M7 cores
 - Device tree / multiple motor types
-- Simplified host-to-board communication protocol
+- Simplified host-to-board communication protocol (line mode)
 - NodeJS host module for host-to-board communications

 ### More To Come
-The fb:100 is the base for  number of other enhacements in the works or planned, including:
+The fb:100 release is the base for  number of other enhancements in the works and planned, including:
 - Enhancements to GPIO system (fb:100 is the first step in this)
 - Enhanced JSON processing and UI support
 - Enhancements to 3d printer support, including a simplified g2 printer dialect